Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Related Work

 \subsection{Deep Implicit representation}

 Traditionally, implicit functions represent shapes by constructing a continuous volumetric field and embed meshes as its iso-surface~\cite{Carr2001Reconstruction,GREG2002Modelling,2004Interpolating}.
 In recent years, implicit functions have been implemented with neural networks ~\cite{Park2019DeepSDF,Mescheder2019Occupancy,Chen2019Learning,Gropp2020Implicit,2019DISN,2020PIFu,Jiang2020Local, Chabra2020Deep, Hao2020DualSDF} and have shown promising results.
 For example, DeepSDF~\cite{Park2019DeepSDF} proposed to learn an implicit function where the network output represents the signed distance of the point to its nearest surface.
-Other approaches defined the implicit functions as 3D occupancy probability functions and turned shape representation into a point classification problem~\cite{Mescheder2019Occupancy,Chen2019Learning,2019DISN,2020PIFu}.
-Some latest studies proposed to blend multiple local implicit functions in order to capture more geometric details~\cite{Jiang2020Local, Chabra2020Deep}.
-DualSDF~\cite{Hao2020DualSDF} extended DeepSDF by introducing a coarse layer to support shape manipulation.
-DIT~\cite{Zheng2021DIT} extended DeepSDF by embedding a template to reason dense correspondences between different shapes.
+Other approaches define the implicit functions as 3D occupancy probability functions and cast shape representation as a point classification problem~\cite{Mescheder2019Occupancy,Chen2019Learning,2019DISN,2020PIFu}.

-As for texture inference, following this path, both Texture Fields~\cite{Oechsle2019Texture} as well as PIFu~\cite{2020PIFu} defines textures implicitly as a function of 3D positions.
-The former uses global latent codes separately extracted from input image and geometry whereas the latter leverages local features pixel-aligned with input image.
-Compared with the above implicit-function-based texture reconstruction approaches~\cite{2020PIFu,Oechsle2019Texture} which predict texture distribution in the whole 3D domain, our method explicitly constrains the texture distribution on the 2D surface of the template model with deep implicit semantic template mapping, implemented by geo-tex joint training strategy.
-Furthermore, we utilize both global and local feature embedding to enhance details as well as keep consistency.
+As for texture inference, both TF~\cite{Oechsle2019Texture} and PIFu~\cite{2020PIFu} define texture implicitly as a function of 3D positions.
+The former uses global latent codes separately extracted from input the image and geometry whereas the latter leverages local pixel-aligned features.
+Compared with the above approaches~\cite{2020PIFu,Oechsle2019Texture} which predict texture distribution in the whole 3D space, our method explicitly constrains the texture distribution on the 2D manifold of the template surface with implicit semantic template mapping.